David Astals

-David Astals Barrera (born 13 December 2001) is a Spanish professional footballer who plays as a right-back for Primera Federación club CE Sabadell FC, on loan from UD Ibiza.
+David Astals Barrera (born 13 December 2001) is a Spanish professional footballer who plays for UD Ibiza.
+Mainly a right-back, he can also play as a midfielder.

 Club career

 Born in Bienvenida, Badajoz, Extremadura, Astals moved to Sabadell, Barcelona, Catalonia aged only two months due to a family issue, and joined CE Sabadell FC's youth setup after representing CA Polinyà.
 He made his senior debut with the reserves on 22 December 2019, playing the last 31 minutes in a 0–1 Segona Catalana away loss against CE Sallent.
 In the youth teams of the club, he played mainly as an attacking midfielder.

 Astals made his first team debut on 19 September 2020, coming on as a late substitute for Héber Pena in a 1–2 loss at Rayo Vallecano in the Segunda División championship; by doing so, he became the first player born in the 21st century to appear for the club.
 Three days later, he renewed his contract with the club for a further two seasons.

-Astals became a regular starter in the 2022-23 season playing as a right-back.
-He made even more appearances the following season, in which he produced seven assists.
-After Sabadell were relegated to the forth tier, he signed a two-year deal with third tier Ibiza.
+On 21 January 2021, Astals was loaned to Segunda División B side AE Prat until June.
+Upon returning, he was rarely used during the 2021–22 season due to an injury, before subsequently establishing himself a regular starter as a right-back.

+On 7 July 2024, after Sabadell's relegation, Astals signed a two-year contract with UD Ibiza in Primera Federación.
+On 18 July of the following year, he returned to his previous club on a one-year loan deal, and was again a first-choice during the campaign as the Arlequinats returned to the second division after a five-year absence.